#impactai

 Based On" tags + Edit Filters + Report an Issue

-After the AI parsed a query, we surfaced exactly what it had extracted as editable tags — role, location, experience level, genre, production type — mapped directly to Impact's existing filter infrastructure.
+After parsing a query, we surfaced exactly what the AI had extracted as editable tags — role, location, experience level, genre, production type.
 Users could see the reasoning and correct it.
-"Edit Filters" opened a full panel.
-"Report an Issue" was built into results — partly as a trust signal (we know the system isn't perfect), partly as a real feedback loop into the model.
+"Report an Issue" was built into results — partly a trust signal, partly a real feedback loop into the model.
 In an industry where a bad hire damages your reputation, transparency about AI reasoning wasn't optional.
 It was the product.

 Frame 63